jericson/jericson.github.io/_posts/2020-07-08-reader_mail.md

 entirely executives and their guests who ate there.
 Almost all of them were white men.
 Again, I was the only white person in the kitchen.

 I've volunteered in the LA County Jail.
-Overwhelming the inmates are black and hispanic.
+Overwhelmingly the inmates are black and hispanic.
 Many of the men I talked to there grew up in single-parent homes because their fathers had been put in prison.
 These men have dreams of going to college, writing a book,